 A vitamin C serum is your skin fortifier and is considered one of the cosmeceutical holy grails.
 Not only is vitamin C a powerful antioxidant, it reduces inflammation, lightens uneven skin tone, protects the skin from UV damage, and stimulates collagen production.

 Vitamin C serum is particularly important for those wanting to reduce the appearance of hyperpigmentation and to reverse photo-aging.
 SupremaC+ offers a synergistic complex of vitamin C, mandelic and ferulic acid.
-So, if your goal is to revitalise lacklustre skin, this isn’t a skincare step to be skipped!
+So, if your goal is to revitalize lackluster skin, this isn’t a skincare step to be skipped!

-A daily moisturiser is a must in your skincare regimen for keeping your skin hydrated and nourished.
-There are a number of different moisturisers on the market these days to choose from, but if there was one topical skincare product that can act as your insurance policy to prevent premature ageing, it would be a moisturiser that includes sunscreen.
+A daily moisturizer is a must in your skincare regimen for keeping your skin hydrated and nourished.
+There are a number of different moisturizers on the market these days to choose from, but if there was one topical skincare product that can act as your insurance policy to prevent premature aging, it would be a moisturizer that includes sunscreen.
 This is because the single most damaging element to human skin is UV light.

 UberZinc is a zinc oxide everyday face moisturiser that will fight the harsh effects that the sun and the environment has on our skin.
 This toxin-free formula will not only offer broad spectrum UVA and UVB solar protection, but is completely non-comedogenic and won’t clog pores.

 Youthful, healthy skin is all about investing in a clean lifestyle, and that includes your skincare.
-Skin plays a vital role in your anti-ageing regimen so take care in reading your labels to ensure you choose products that are free of parabens, artificial fragrance, colour and other questionable ingredients.
+Skin plays a vital role in your anti-aging regimen so take care in reading your labels to ensure you choose products that are free of parabens, artificial fragrance, color and other questionable ingredients.

 As a skin scientist and cosmetic chemist, I also advise you to address your skin conditions from inside and out by consuming a balanced diet with minimally processed food, coupled with a good cosmeceutical skincare regimen.